jshodd/blog/content/home/volunteer_work.md

 - Designed a website to allow local community members and students connect to work on projects
 - Used Wordpress to ensure changes will be easy for non-technical users to make

-### Web Designer for Volant City Council ###
-- Created website for small shops in Volant to communicate with the public and coordinate events
-- Worked with business owners to take what they liked about their old site and build upon that